jeanbaptistemora/fluidattacks-universe2/docs/src/docs/criteria/compliance/eprivacy.md

     - [343.
 Respect the Do Not Track header](/criteria/requirements/343)

-1. Directive 2002 58 EC (amended by E-privacy Directive 2009 136 EC).
-Art.
-9: Location data other than traffic data.(1)
+- 9: Location data other than traffic data.(1)

     - [189.
 Specify the purpose of data collection](/criteria/requirements/189)